Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-settings-settings.py
     :lines: 82-82

-If there is no setting with the specified name, :sip:ref:`~PyQt6.QtCore.QSettings` returns a null `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ (which can be converted to the integer 0).
+If there is no setting with the specified name, :sip:ref:`~PyQt6.QtCore.QSettings` returns a null :sip:ref:`~PyQt6.QtCore.QVariant` (which can be converted to the integer 0).
 You can specify another default value by passing a second argument to :sip:ref:`~PyQt6.QtCore.QSettings.value`:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-settings-settings.py
     :lines: 86-86